 Once you have submitted your application you can see that Nordic Culture Point has received it by checking that the status of the application has changed into “Application received” on your user account.
 You can also find your application’s ID number on your user account.
 If you contact us about your application you should always refer to the ID number.

 The Nordic Culture Point administers the applications and is responsible for all contact with the applicants, but external expert groups decide which applications should be approved and for how much.
-The exception is NORDBUK, where the Nordic Culture Point’s adviser and director process the application before the director makes the final decision, and keeps the Nordic Committee for Children and Young People informed.

 A notification of decision will be added in the correspondence in your profile 8 – 10 weeks after the last application date.
 Please see each individual programme page for a more exact date.
 A copy will also be sent to the user account’s e-mail.
 All applicants will be notified at the same time, no advance notifications will be provided.